kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### The Workload Scheduling Cycle

 We introduce a new phase in the main scheduling loop (`scheduleOne`).
-In the end-to-end Pod scheduling flow, it is planned to place this new phase *before* the standard pod-by-pod scheduling cycle.
+In the end-to-end Pod scheduling flow, it is planned to place this new phase instead of the standard pod-by-pod scheduling cycle.
 When the loop pops a `PodGroup` from the active queue, it initiates the Workload Scheduling Cycle.